 Answer: Yes, provided the feed costs are supported by the current market value of the livestock established by invoice or the price listed for livestock in a regularly published listing.
 You must maintain in the credit files evidence of purchase, or an inspection and valuation of livestock pledged that is reasonably current.

-Reasonably current depends on the livestock, but an inspection and valuation should be performed at least quarterly.
+Question: What is considered reasonably current regarding the inspection and valuation of livestock?
+Answer: It depends on the livestock, but an inspection and valuation should be performed at least quarterly.
 The inspections should detail livestock by weight and number and assign values.
 The values should be supported by proof of current market prices.